Rússia flag Rússia: Visió econòmica i política

 On February 24th 2022, Russia initiated a military conflict on the Ukrainian territory, which profoundly upsets the current political context in both countries and will have substantial political and economic ramifications.
 For the ongoing updates on the developments of Russia-Ukraine conflict please consult the dedicated pages on BBC News.

-Vladimir Putin, who has been in power for 17 years, started a new six-year presidential term in May 2018.
+Vladimir Putin, who has been in power for 18 years, started a new six-year presidential term in May 2018.
 Continuing from his previous term, he emphasises conservative values, anti-Westernism and the nationalism of the great powers.
 In 2020, amid the COVID-19 pandemic, Putin called for a referendum that validated constitutional changes that allow him to seek re-election in 2024 and potentially remain in power until 2036.
-The September 2021 Duma elections, in which United Russia secured its constitutional majority, were tainted by fraud and preceded by a wave of repression.
-The main opposition figure Aleksei Navalnyi was jailed.

 After an increasingly hostile rhetoric and prolonged military build-up in 2021, Russia invaded Ukraine on February 24th 2022.
 Western countries adopted an unprecedented range of sanctions aimed at pushing the Russian economy into a deep recession and isolating the country from the rest of the world.
-Major Asian states have signed up to export controls on semi-conductors, and at the 25 February UN Security Council vote condemning the invasion of Ukraine, China opted for abstention.
-As Ukrainian President Zelensky called on the population to defend their country, Russian forces faced an unexpected resistance.
-In Russia, demonstrations against the aggression were severely repressed, and accessed to social media was restricted.
-In 2022 the protracted war raised risks of global energy and food crisis, as existing deals were under increased pressure from Russia.
-In September, pipeline explosions signalled dangerous escalation, and Russia cut Nord Stream 1 gas flows indefinitely.
-Western allies ensured Ukraine of continuous support, providing humanitarian and financial aid, and sending weapons.
-As Russian forces were losing momentum on the battlefield, Putin ordered a partial mobilisation, stepped up attacks against Ukraine's critical infrastructure, and in January 2023, a new military commander, Valery Gerasimov, was appointed (The Economist).
+As Russian forces were losing momentum on the battlefield, Putin ordered a partial mobilisation, and stepped up attacks against Ukraine's critical infrastructure, and in January 2023, a new military commander, Valery Gerasimov, was appointed (The Economist).
 Sanctions pushed Russia to increase economic collaboration with its partners including Belarus, Iran, Turkey and China.
-Risks to domestic stability will increase as the war goes on and the economic and humanitarian costs mount.
+During 2023, hundreds of thousands of citizens, predominantly young males, fled the country following the announcement of partial mobilization.
+This led to a mass exodus of Russians across the border into neighbouring countries such as Georgia, Finland, Kazakhstan, and Mongolia, seeking to evade conscription.

 Main Political Parties